wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/choose-web-site-cloud-service-vm.md

 ### <a id="corp"></a> I need a reliable way to host my corporate website that scales well and offers global reach.

 Azure Websites is a great solution for hosting corporate websites.
-It enables web apps to scale quickly and easily to meet demand across a global network of datacenters.
+It enables web sites to scale quickly and easily to meet demand across a global network of datacenters.
 It offers local reach, fault tolerance, and intelligent traffic management.
 All on a platform that provides world-class management tools, allowing you to gain insight into site health and site traffic quickly and easily.
-Azure Websites provides three 9's SLA for web apps and enables you to:
+Azure Websites provides three 9's SLA for web sites and enables you to:

 * Run your websites reliably on a self-healing, auto-patching cloud platform.
 * Scale automatically across a global network of datacenters.